-IRS Forms 1099 generally come in the mail around the end of January or early February and report how much you were paid in the prior calendar year.
-Don't ignore them, as each one will be matched against your tax return when you file.
+If you haven't received all of your IRS Forms 1099 in the mail already, you should soon.
+These critical tax forms arrive in late January or early February and report how much you were paid in the prior calendar year.
+Don't ignore these forms, as each one includes your Social Security number and will be matched against your tax return when you file it.
 Forms 1099 can be wrong, so check them carefully.
 IRS Forms 1099 remind you that you earned interest, received a consulting fee, or were paid some other kind of income.
 They notify the IRS too.
 Each Form 1099 is matched to your Social Security number, so the IRS can easily spew out a tax bill if you fail to report one.
-If you don't include the reported item on your tax return, you're almost guaranteed an audit or a tax notice.
+If you don't include the reported item on your tax return, you can expect an IRS notice or bill.
+In fact, you're almost guaranteed an audit or at least a tax notice if you fail to report a Form 1099.
+Even if an issuer has your old address, the information will be reported to the IRS (and your state tax authority) based on your Social Security number.
 Make sure payers have your correct address so you get a copy.
 Update your address directly with payers, and put in a forwarding order at the U.S. Post Office.
 It's also a good idea to file an IRS change of address Form 8822.
 The IRS explains why at Topic 157 - Change of Address-How to Notify IRS.
-Even if an issuer has your old address, the information will be reported to the IRS (and your state) based on your Social Security Number.

 Unlike Forms W-2, you don't file Forms 1099 with your return.
 You need Forms 1099 that report dividends and stock proceeds that you might not otherwise know about.
 But for many other Forms 1099, if you know about your payment, you don't really need the form.
 One possible exception: the IRS suggests that if you don't receive a Form 1099-R, you should ask.
 An alternative to asking an issuer for a Form 1099 is to get a transcript of your account from the IRS.
-In fact, that is not a bad idea in any event, just to be sure that you know about all payments reported to you.
-A transcript should show all Forms 1099 issued under your Social Security number.
+It should show all Forms 1099 issued under your Social Security number.
 That is better that asking for a Form 1099, especially for something like a lawsuit recovery.
 Besides, getting a transcript is a useful way to double check your information.